 Predictive Safety Testing Consortium

-C-Path's Predictive Safety Testing Consortium (PSTC) serves as a neutral third party in the independent assessment and validation of drug safety tests.
+C-Path's Predictive Safety Testing Consortium (PSTC) was founded in 2006 to serve as a pre-competitive collaboration for the independent assessment, advancement, and validation of novel drug safety tests.

 PSTC was formed and officially announced on March 16, 2006 by Health and Human Services Secretary Michael Leavitt, FDA Commissioner Dr. Andrew von Eschenbach and FDA Deputy Commissioner Dr. Janet Woodcock, who identified the consortium as “unprecedented” and a “shining example” of the type of work the FDA would like to see conducted.